MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

       \[IsAssignableToRole \<Boolean?\>\]: Indicates whether this group can be assigned to a Microsoft Entra role.
 Optional.
 This property can only be set while creating the group and is immutable.
-If set to true, the securityEnabled property must also be set to true,  visibility must be Hidden, and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).
+If set to true, the securityEnabled property must also be set to true,  visibility must be Hidden, and the group cannot be a dynamic group (that is, groupTypes can't contain DynamicMembership).
 Only callers in Global Administrator and Privileged Role Administrator roles can set this property.
 The caller must also be assigned the RoleManagement.ReadWrite.Directory permission to set this property or update the membership of such groups.
 For more, see Using a group to manage Microsoft Entra role assignmentsUsing this feature requires a Microsoft Entra ID P1 license.